CarlosMaroRuiz/EnglishForDevelopers/readme.md

 - **Improved Architecture**: Service-oriented design for better maintainability
 - **Better Error Handling**: More robust API integration and fallbacks

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-If you encounter issues:

-1. **Check the test script**: Run `python test.py` to verify your setup
-2. **Review the logs**: Check console output for error messages
-3. **API Key Issues**: Ensure your DeepSeek API key is valid and has sufficient credits
-4. **Database Problems**: Delete `english_tutor.db` to reset the database
-5. **Translation Issues**: The app has fallback dictionaries if translation APIs fail